Search This Blog

 2. Personal Property Coverage – This is a bit trickier to determine since it’s designed to replace the contents of your mobile home should they be stolen, damaged or destroyed.
 I mean, how much are all your possessions worth?
 Typical minimums are $30,000 for a single-wide mobile home and $45,000 for a double-wide.
 The most important question you need to ask yourself is what it would cost you to refurnish your home and replace your belongings were all the contents of your mobile home to be lost?
 (Your insurance agent should be able to help you come up with an appropriate figure.)

 3. Liability – This portion of your policy is designed to protect you should someone sue you for damages if they are injured in your home or on your property.
 This coverage not only covers your legal fees, it can also cover everything from medical expenses and lost wages to pain and suffering.
+If you would like to get a free instant competitive liability quote click here.

 4. The Deductible – This is the amount of money you will pay out of pocket should you file a claim.
 The lower the deductible, the higher the premium and vice versa.